1. Introduction

 3.3.2.
 Display term information

-When viewing heritage objects in the collection management system, all linked term information MUST be displayed, including term information and source information.
+When viewing metadata records in the collection management system, all linked term information MUST be displayed, including term information and source information.

-This provides context to collection managers when they are viewing objects.
+This provides context to collection managers when they are viewing records.

 3.3.3.
 Cache term information

-Term information MAY be cached but MUST then be periodically refreshed from the Network of Terms.
+Term information MAY be cached but MUST then be refreshed from the Network of Terms at a configurable interval.

 Caching reduces load on terminology sources.
 However, users must be presented with recent term information.